4shwath/Handwritten-Digits-Classifier/README.md

 - Plots greyscale images.
 - Preprocessing involved:
   <pre>
-  -> re-shaping into 4D to make it compatible with Keras -> type conversion to float
+  -> re-shaping into 4D to make it compatible with Conv2D layer -> type conversion to float
   -> normalization using max.
 RGB value
   <pre>